NervanaSystems/neon/doc/source/ml_operational_layer.rst

 We expose the following API which we refer to as our Machine learning Operational Layer (MOP layer).
-This layer abstracts the backend, so the some operations can be performed on a CPU, GPU, or future hardware backends.
+This layer abstracts the backend, so the same operations can be performed on a CPU, GPU, or future hardware backends.

-The API consists of the two interface classes:
+The API consists of two interface classes:

 .. csv-table::
     :header: "Interface", "Description"